asears/IIoT/HOL/IOTHubPiHackathon/1B/README.md

 * Hold down button B
 * Push and release the reset button (while still holding button B)
-* Wait a second or two, then release button B
+* Wait a second or two (until the screen displays "IoT DevKit") then release button B

 Your DevKit enters AP mode for configuring Wi-Fi.
 The screen displays the service set identifier (SSID) of the DevKit and the configuration portal IP address.